MicrosoftDocs/bot-docs/articles/v4sdk/migration/net-v3-as-skill.md

 - Add claims validation.
 This will restrict access to the skill so that only users or your root bot can access the skill.
 See the [additional information](#additional-information) section for more information about default and custom claims validation.
 - Modify the bot's messages controller to handle `endOfConversation` activities from the root bot.
 - Modify the bot code to return an `endOfConversation` activity when the skill completes.
+- Whenever the skill completes, if it has conversation state or maintains resources, it should clear its conversation state and release resources.
 - Optionally add a manifest file.
   Since a skill consumer does not necessarily have access to the skill code, use a skill manifest to describe the activities the skill can receive and generate, its input and output parameters, and the skill's endpoints.
   The current manifest schema is [skill-manifest-2.0.0.json](https://github.com/microsoft/botframework-sdk/blob/master/schemas/skills/skill-manifest-2.0.0.json).